punitarani/notes/Operating Systems/0 Basics of OS.md

 The Bootstrap is a program in ROM that is transferred to RAM and executed by the CPU.
 It is responsible for loading the OS into memory and starting the OS.

+## Program vs Process

+### Program

+A Program is a set of instructions that is stored on the disk.
+It is meant to be executed at a later time.

+### Process

+A Process is an instance of a program that is loaded into the RAM and being executed.
+It has a process state including:

+- Program Counter: what instruction to execute next.
+- Register Values: The values of the registers.
+- Memory contents: the data from memory required to run the program.